How much does junk removal cost?

 How much does full-service junk removal cost?

-The price of full-service junk removal really comes down to what you're throwing away and how large the items are.
-“The more junk you have, the higher the price will be,” said Al Lijee, founder of JunkGator, a company that connects people with junk removal services.
+The price of full-service junk removal really comes down to what you are throwing away and how large the items are.
+“The more junk you have, the higher the price will be,” said Al Lijee, founder of JunkGator, which connects people with junk removal companies.
 “This is because removal companies charge by volume (usually by the truckload).”

 If you want a general idea of what full-service junk removal might cost you, you can call a junk removal company for an estimate based on how much stuff you want taken away.
 However, the junk removal companies we spoke to said that many people either underestimate or overestimate the amount of junk they have.